mdm224/boteline/README.md

-My latest Node.js bot for Pokemon-Showdown.com
+My latest Node.js bot for Pokemon-Showdown.com (Madeline on PS / mdm on smogon)

 Hosted via a racknerd VPS.